-Why use braided fishing line?
+Why use a braided fishing line?

 Do I Need Braided Fishing Line?

-Well as far as I’m concerned we answered that in the last question.
-It is just better for our type of lure fishing it’s that simple.
+Well, as far as I’m concerned, we answered that in the last question.
+It is just better for our type of lure fishing; it’s that simple.

 Do you need a leader when fishing with braid?

 One of the bad things about braid is the knot strength.
-So you have to make sure you knot-tying skills are up to par.
-There are loads of videos on Youtube if you are not sure.
+So you have to make sure your knot-tying skills are up to par.
+There are loads of videos on YouTube if you are not sure.
 For likes of a normal blood knot, with braid would just slip until the knot came undone.
 So you would need to make about 10 to 12 turns so the knot wouldn’t slip.

 Why we use a leeder or point

 This is a no-brainer as far as I’m concerned.
 You don’t want to spend time tying knots every time you want to change your lure.
 By using a leader, we can tie a lure clip on and change lures in a flash.